 SEBI Guidelines for Mutual Funds Investors:

 SEBI takes an additional interest in protecting investors by their guidelines.
-It is always requested to know the regulation of SEBI to protect yourself from being prey to any scam.
+It is always requested to know the regulations of SEBI to protect yourself from being prey to any scam.

 Here are a few guidelines by SEBI for investors.